 If you live in a place where space is a precious commodity but you dream about adding in a bit of greenery all the same, then let us assure you that not all hope is lost.
-There are plenty of wonderful plants for small pots at your disposal, and you won’t need to give up much space for them at all.
+There are plenty of wonderful plants for small planters at your disposal, and you won’t need to give up much space to do your gardening.

-Adding a few plants to your décor is certainly space well spent – and that’s precisely because, not despite the fact that your place feels cramped.
-Less space means less air, so give it over to a couple of cheerful plants to purify the air you breathe, lift your spirits and boost your productivity.
+Adding a few plants to your décor is certainly space well spent.
+Why not have some cheerful plants by your window to purify the air you breathe, lift your spirits and boost your productivity?

-Understand, however, that potted plants can only thrive if they are kept in containers which are big enough for them; the smaller the pot, the greater the risk for your plant.
-To ensure optimal conditions for your green friends, plant them in well-drained soil and follow their recommended care routine.
+Understand, however, that potted plants can only thrive if they are kept in containers that are big enough for them; the smaller the pot, the greater the risk for your plant.
+To ensure optimal conditions for your foliage, plant them in soil with good drainage to get rid of excess water, provide the proper light requirements and follow their recommended gardening care routine.

-So with that in mind, here are our twelve favorite plants for small pots.
+Here are our fifteen favorite plants that you can place in a small pot.
 Take good care of them and they will transform your windowsill into your very own, miniature jungle!

 2. Rock Rose

-This leafy plant is available in a wide variety of bold colors, which is why it makes a fantastic choice for container gardeners who are looking to decorate an outdoor or indoor space.
-The leaves also keep their vibrant color all winter long, so you won’t have to worry about taking too many precautionary measures with your heuchera.
+This leafy plant is available in a wide variety of bold colors, making it a fantastic choice for container gardeners who are looking to decorate an outdoor or indoor space.
+The leaves also keep their vibrant colour all winter long.
+They will grow in any amount of light you give them, including full sun as long as you water them.

 7. Bird of Paradise